vmware-archive/clarity/docs/CODING_GUIDELINES_ANGULAR.md

 #### Components and directives class names

 Components and directives are exported Typescript classes, so they respect the earlier convention and are prefixed with `Clr`.
-Contrary to the recommendation on the Angular style guide, they do not have any `Component` or `Directive` suffix, in order to allow us to switch from one to the other without breaking changes.
+Contrary to the recommendation on the Angular style guide, they do not have any `Component` or `Directive` suffix, to allow us to switch from one to the other without breaking changes.
 For instance:

 ```
 ClrWizard (component)